If you’ve never tried eggplant before or you’re not sure what it’s about, check out our guide here, which’ll tell you everything you need to know.

 This is a really authentic dish from Sweden that’s traditionally eaten at every holiday from summer to Christmas!

-The authentic version contains fish, but here, the clever author has done some fancy footwork, so we maintain the flavor without harming our animal friends.
+The authentic version contains fish, but here, the clever author has done some fancy footwork, so we maintain the flavor.

 You can almost count the ingredients on one hand.
 That’s how easy it’s to make.
 After steaming the eggplant, you just blend everything together and you’re done.